Josh Bell Player Props: Guardians vs. Twins

 Josh Bell At The Plate

-- Bell is hitting .205 with nine doubles, three home runs and 21 walks.
+- Bell has nine doubles, three home runs and 21 walks while hitting .216.

-- In 13 games this season, Bell has picked up an RBI, with more than one RBI once.
+- Bell has driven in a run in 14 games this year (43.8%), including one multiple-RBI game.

-- He has scored in seven games this season (22.6%), but has had no multi-run games.
+- He has scored in seven games this year (21.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.